wajra/bsb-shift-drivers/Python/README.md

 Languages: Python (Version 2.7+)

-The Python code was run on **Poseidon** and **Proteus**; two Linux server computers housed at the Department of Environmental Sciences ([Link](https://envsci.rutgers.edu/)) depending on server availability.
-Both servers were interchangeable for our purposes.
-Please contact the technical personnel ([help\@envsci.rutgers.edu](mailto:help@envsci.rutgers.edu){.email}) in that department to gain access to or assistance regarding these servers.
-Please note that running the Python code requires a large number of daily ROMS hindcast files that are of significant size (0.7 GB/file).
-It's not feasible to store these files on a service such as GitHub.
+The Python code was run on **Poseidon** and **Proteus**, two Linux server computers housed at the Department of Environmental Sciences at Rutgers University ([Link](https://envsci.rutgers.edu/)).
+Please contact the technical personnel ([help\@envsci.rutgers.edu](mailto:help@envsci.rutgers.edu)) in that department to gain access to or assistance regarding this server.
+Please note that running certain parts of the Python code requires a large number of daily ROMS hindcast files that are of significant size (0.7 GB/file).
+It's not feasible to store these files on a service such as GitHub or FigShare/Zenodo.

 ## Package requirements